Mitsu-bis/security-portfolio/Eternal-Blue-Write-Up.md

 This room will require a good understanding of Nmap, Metasploit, and JohnTheRipper.

 So lets start with booting up the attack box, and the target machine.
-Please allow 3-5 Minuites for both virtual machines to Boot properly.
+Please allow 3-5 minuites for both virtual machines to boot properly.

 This write up will be broken into a few diffrent phases based off the diffrent MITRE ATT&CK Tactics used.